GitbookIO/api-guide/plugins/README.md

 #### package.json

-The `package.json` contains general information about your plugin (name, version, description, ...):
+The `package.json` is a manifest format for describing Node.js modules.
+GitBook plugins are built on top of Node modules.
+It declares dependencies, version, ownership, and other information required to run a plugin in GitBook.
+This document describes the schema in detail.

 ```
 {